 How many firefighters does St. Paul have?

-Our fire department has 38 professional volunteers firefighters, and one fulltime Chief.
+Our fire department trys to maintain a roster of 40 professional volunteers firefighters, and one fulltime Chief.
 We do not have a set schedule that we follow for responding to a fire call.
 When we receive a 911 call, the volunteers that are around and available will respond to the fire hall, and then to the call.
 During the summer months we do have on-call weekends that start every May Long weekend and runs till the Sept long weekend.
 Each firefighter will be on-call for a min of 2 weekends through the summer, and must be within a 7 minute response time to the fire hall.

 As a building or business owner, how frequently should I review my Fire Safety Plan?